uwaisdev/uwaisdev/README.md

 # 💫About Me :

-📚 I’m studying a BSc IT in Computer Science and Informatics
+📚 BSc IT in Computer Science and Informatics

 💻 Software Engineer || Full Stack Dev :).